 The Issuer's business and transactions are conducted in accordance with the Issuer's and Group's interpretation of applicable laws, tax treaties, regulations, case law and requirements of the tax authorities.
 There is a risk that the Issuer's and Group's interpretation of such tax legislation, tax treaties, regulations, case law or requirements of the tax authorities is incorrect, or that such rules or practice will change, potentially with retroactive effect.
 For example, in 2018, the then-current Swedish government presented a proposal for tax on financial services.
 The proposal has not yet led to any legislation, but in August 2019 the current government revisited this and expressed its intention to introduce such tax in 2022.
-The details of this tax are not yet known but may, if implemented, have an adverse effect on the Issuer.
+In September 2020 the Ministry of Finance (Sw.
+Finansdepartementet) published a memorandum regarding the proposal, including a draft legislative proposal (which, for the avoidance of misunderstandings, does not constitute a final proposal on the new legislation on such tax).
+The memorandum has been submitted for consultation to various authorities, courts, universities, industrial organisations and financial market actors with varied responses.
+This tax may, if implemented, have an adverse effect on the Issuer.

-In 2019, the Issuer's reported income tax expenses totalled SEK 206,143,568 and its effective tax rate was 21.4 per cent.
+In 2020, the Issuer's reported income tax expenses totalled SEK 216,541,808 and its effective tax rate was 21,4 per cent.
 Should the Issuer's or Group's tax situation for previous, current and future years change, as a result of legislative changes and decisions made by the tax authorities or as a result of changed laws, it could have a material adverse effect on the Issuer's business (should taxes imposed on its products and services negatively impact the demand for such products and services), financial condition (should taxes negatively impact the value of its assets) and results of operations (should taxes increase its costs and thus decrease, among other things, its operating profits).